ashdrayton/Zomato-Restaurants-Reviews/README.md

 --------------------------------------------------------------------------
+## How to read our code and final presentation: ##
-Please note you will find in the folder named 'Final notebooks':
+You will find in the folder named 'Final notebooks':
 - two notebooks, one for the Data Exploration and Data Cleaning and one for the Data Analysis
 - the folder with "outputdata" with csv files
 - the folder with "images"  where we saved the graphs of our analysis